 11. This a large event.
 If your pets breed can’t tolerate this kind of exertion, (for example, English Bulldogs), please plan to bring a stroller or wagon for them.
 While the event is indoor and air-conditioned, it is still a lot of exercise for breeds that don’t handle heat or exercise well.

 12. Pace yourself!
 It's a long day and there are many things to see.
 Make sure you take periodic breaks and give your pet a chance to rest - or step out of the expo for a few moments of quiet - if you plan to stay all day.

 13. Many exhibitors offer some sort of treat for pets.
 If your pet has a sensitive stomach or is super excited, you may want to consider allowing your pet one or two treats and then allowing her/him to enjoy the rest at home.
 We see a lot of dogs gobble up as many treats as possible only to - ahem - have them up a few hours later.

 14. If you have a small or tiny dog, you may want to be prepared to either carry it or have a stroller available.
 There are so many large and extra-large dogs at the expo that some small pet owners feel overwhelmed.
 Beware; little fur-babies may unintentionally get stepped on.

 15. If you are attending the expo with the intent of adopting a new family member, you may want to bring a crate or some sort of car restraint.
 If you don’t have one, be prepared to purchase something along those lines at the show.
 People ask at each show if we have any boxes or crates that they can have/borrow.
 We don’t and cages/pet carriers may sell out.
 So, either bring one with you or plan to arrive extra early so that you can make sure that a pet restraint is available for purchase.

-The Holiday Pet Expo is organized by Amazing Pet Expos, which currently produces more than 39 pet expos around the country; all of them indoors and free to the general public.
+The Winter Wonderland Pet Expo is organized by Amazing Pet Expos, which currently produces more than 39 pet expos around the country; all of them indoors and free to the general public.